COS301-SE-2024/WriteMe/apps/writeme-docs/docs/architectural-requirements.md

 The system requires the use of AWS, therefore implementing budget constraints within AWS will ensure that the overall cost of infrastructure and services does not exceed the allocated budget.

 ### Reliability
+By leveraging AWS's robust infrastructure and services, the app can achieve high reliability, ensuring consistent availability and performance even in the face of potential failures and disruptions.
+Amazon S3 will be used to automatically back up user data and application data, ensuring that critical information is protected and can be recovered in case of data loss.

 ## 6 Architectural Diagram